a2-4am/passport/README.md

 the program, put an original disk in slot 6, drive 1 and a blank formatted disk in any other drive.
-If necessary, press "S" to cycle through your drives.
+If necessary, press `S` to cycle through your drives.
-Then press "C" to start the cracking.
+Then press `C` to start the cracking.

 If all goes well, Passport will read your original disk and write a copy in